LETMETYPEAUSERNAME/Eazy-Stealer/README.md

 ----------------
 ### Installation
 ------------------
+-   1: Download ZIP
+-   2: Extract all
--   1: Run install.bat
+-   3: Run install.bat
--   2: Run build.bat
+-   4: Run build.bat
--   3: The .EXE will be in the dist folder
+-   5: The .EXE will be in the dist folder
 -----------------
 ### Requirements
 ------------------